A smarter way to find Personal Data in your ERP or CRM systems for GDPR

 One of the challenges organisations are likely to face in the race to GDPR compliance is knowing where Personal Data is stored in their systems.
 In many instances this is quite easy to determine.

-As an example, SAP Business Suite contains over 90,000 base tables before customisations are made and more added.
+As an example, SAP Business Suite contains over 90,000 base tables before customizations are made and more added.
 Tables have ‘useful’ names such as KNA1, MANDT and TZPA.

 SAP provides no easy way to search and navigate this huge data model.
 Similarly Information Management software vendors do not have tools for this task and usually rely on internal expertise and external services personnel to deliver this information.